 For exceptional modern British food served against a beautiful beach backdrop, try Porthminster Beach Cafe.
 You’ve got to get in early, especially to get one of the stunning window tables, but its a fantastic spot for a special-occasion meal.

 A personal favourite is Porthmeor Beach Café, which has such a fantastic atmosphere and serves incredible tapas.
 Go on a cooler day and try to get one of their heated outdoor booths.
 Watch the waves from your cosy den, nibbling on fresh Cornish-caught fish.
 Perfection.

 Making the most of the view

-For always-good food and the best views in town, work your way through the Porthminster family of restaurants.
-The Porthminster Café on Porthminster Beach (and it really is on the beach) is a firm favourite with everyone who eats there.
-Their smaller restaurant Porthgwidden Café is a lovely, relaxing place to eat in its pretty little cove, and it has a fantastic terrace.
+As well as Porthminster Cafe mentioned above, Porthgwidden Café is a lovely, relaxing place to eat in its pretty little cove, and has a fantastic terrace.
 Their latest venture, Porthminster Kitchen, is on Wharf Road, overlooking the harbor.
-Like their other cafes, it’s fun, laid-back, and produces exceptional Cornish cuisine.
+Like their other restaurants, it’s fun, laid-back, and produces exceptional Cornish cuisine.